 So…we’re hosting a big cocktail party here next week.
 I like cocktail parties, because they are relatively easy to pull off.
-All you need are some old friends and some new friends, plus a full bar and some exquisite but simple appetizers.
+All you need are some old friends, some new friends, a signature cocktail, and some exquisite but simple appetizers.

 And speaking of appetizers…are you familiar with Hot Pizza Dip?
 It’s a common cream cheese-based item, but it’s absolutely delicious.
 It’s easy to make, too, and you can make it well ahead of time.
 Just pop it in the oven about 30 minutes before your guests arrive.

 The recipe for Hot Pizza Dip was developed, I suspect, in the 1980s.
 So put some glitter on your face and some Tenax in your hair (remember that stuff?), and proceed this way:

 First, fling some softened cream cheese into a bowl.